-Jet lag is just one of those things that are hard to avoid, period.
+Jet lag is just one of those things that are so hard to avoid, period.
 Some timezones are worse than others depending on your usual sleep habits.
-For example, me going to the west coast, as someone who has an internal alarm clock of 7:30am, struggles TERRIBLY.
-Yet going overseas sometimes I find easier.
-Over the years I’ve found ways to fight jet lag to not only help stay well rested, but to ensure you don’t come down with a cold.
+For example, me going to the west coast, as someone who has an internal alarm clock of 7:30 am, struggles TERRIBLY.
+Yet going overseas sometimes I find it much easier.
+Over the years I’ve found ways to fight jet lag to not only help stay well-rested but to ensure you don’t come down with a cold.

-I’m proud to say though that in the last 2 years, I’ve only been sick once from a trip due to lack of sleep.
+I’m proud to say though that in the last couple of years, I’ve only been sick once from a trip due to lack of sleep.
 Coachella 2016.
 Man did it do me in.
-We didn’t get home until 2 am most nights due to the grounds being 45 minutes away, and then I would be up right at 5am pretty much on the dot.
-So this year, I forced myself to implement one of these rules here.
+We didn’t get home until 2 am most nights due to the grounds being 45 minutes away, and then I would be up at exactly 5 am pretty much on the dot.
+So now, I force myself to implement one of these rules here.
 Get on their time FAST!
-So I decided to add a few days to my trip prior to Coachella this year and visit my friend in San Francisco.
+So for my next trip to Coachella, I decided to add a couple of days to it before and visit my friend in San Francisco.
 By going to SF first I was able to give myself 2 more days of their time zone to get acclimated so that when I headed to Coachella, I was closer to a normal sleep schedule as possible.

 If you’ve got any sort of upcoming flights to a new timezone, read on for my favorite tips to staying rested and healthy!